alfalfasprout/issue-view-focus-flicker-bug/README.md

 # Forge JQL Editor App

-# Used the below app to recreate the bug with the issue view modal focus flicker.
-Follow the same instructions below to run this app
+> **_NOTE:_** I Used the below app to recreate the bug with the issue view modal focus flicker.
+Follow the same instructions in the example below to run this app and install on your local instance

 [![Atlassian license](https://img.shields.io/badge/license-Apache%202.0-blue.svg?style=flat-square)](LICENSE) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](CONTRIBUTING.md)